eccelerators/SimStm/README.rst

 -  Test case code change and test without re-compilation
 -  SimStm language transpiles to Python or C, thus simulation code can be reused for the test of real target HW
--  Easily customizable to support user-defined busses, signals, and interrupts
+-  Easily customizable to support user-defined buses, signals, and interrupts
--  Standard busses Axi4Lite, Avalon, Wishbone and direct synchronous RAM are included
+-  Standard buses Axi4Lite, Avalon, Wishbone and direct synchronous RAM are included
--  High coverage of functional verification of all connected IPs via multiple busses
+-  High coverage of functional verification of all connected IPs via multiple buses
 -  Supports JUnit test reports